Jeznar/GitRepo/Spells/1st_Level/README.md

 The VFX is done with [Automated Animations](https://github.com/otigon/automated-jb2a-animations), I think I just kept the default setting for this mod.

-The modifier, adding a d4 to many rolls is done with DAE.
+The modifier, adding a d4 too many rolls is done with DAE.
 It runs into an interesting *feature* where sometimes that 1d4 is string concatenated to other modifiers resulting in something like `11d4` instead of `1+1d4` or `+1d42` instead of `+1d4+2` being processed.
 The *fix* for this appears to be wrapping the 1d4 with plus signs.
 As shown in the PNG of DAE settings embedded below.

 ![Bless/Bless_DAE_Effects.png](Bless/Bless_DAE_Effects.png)